lederhilger/MEK4420/MA1/README.md

 ## To do
 - Write about Fredholm integral equations
+- Write better for section on ellipses
-- Derive added mass coefficients for ellipse and square
+- Derive added mass coefficients for square
 - Write about elliptic integrals
 - Discuss discretizing the ellipse
 - Explain Chebyshov nodes, illustrate new idea about Jacobi nodes